 - 1 large bunch swiss chard rinsed well and stem ends trimmed

-- 3/4 cup chicken broth
+- ¾ cup chicken or seafood broth

-- 2 tbsp sherry vinegar
+- 2 tablespoon sherry vinegar

 - sea salt and fresh ground pepper